 Today, most extra virgin olive oils are extracted using more modern production techniques, such as percolation or centrifugation, also at temperatures below 80.6°F (27°C).
 Cold pressing retains the natural aroma, flavor, and nutrition profile of olive oil.

 Any olive oil extracted at higher temperatures or with different means are considered lesser-grade olive oils.
 They’re sold at a lower price and can’t be labeled as extra virgin olive oil.
-If you’re curious about the difference (and want to know why it matters), check out my long-form article about olive oil.

 Who Makes Filippo Berio Olive Oil?